Thailand On A Budget: The Ultimate Travel Guide

 Cheap Transport Within Thailand

-When traveling between two destinations in Thailand, I recommend checking Rome2Rio.
+When traveling between two destinations within Thailand, I recommend checking Bookaway or Rome2Rio.

-This website is super helpful for comparing transport methods.
-Put in your start and end cities, and the website will compare cost and travel time of flights, trains, buses, ferries, driving, biking, and anything else.
+These websites are super helpful for comparing transport methods.
+Put in your start and end cities, and the websites will compare cost and travel time of flights, trains, buses, ferries, driving, biking, and anything else.

 That way to you can determine the cheapest way to travel around.